rodneystrong/jsintro/CHEATSHEET.md

     var y = myFunction(10) + 10;

+**Note:** the return value of a function is `null` if it ends without explicitly returning a value, or if `return;` is issued without specifying a value.

 #### Functions have scope

 Variables declared inside a function are local to that function and do